inside.ewu.edu

 Notes: for professionals with a master's degree.

-This course will provide an understanding of the roles of the school counselor including leader and advocate.
-The course includes how to establish strategies to promote equity in student achievement and college access, core curriculum design, lesson plan development, classroom management strategies, and differentiated instructional strategies.
+Provides an understanding of the roles of the school counselor including leader and advocate.
+Includes how to establish strategies to promote equity in student achievement and college access, core curriculum design, lesson plan development, classroom management strategies, and differentiated instructional strategies.

 PSYC 574.
 CULTURAL PSYCHOLOGY.
 5 Credits.